flukadocker/F4D/README.md

 ### Windows 10 Pro, Enterprise, and Education

-Use XLaunch to start Xming without access control.
+Use XLaunch to start Xming selecting the ```No Access Control``` checkbox, while keeping the others as is.

 Change directory to where you have installed the Docker scripts (e.g. ```C:\docker```) and execute the script ```run_win10_professional.bat```: this script will start the Docker container with Fluka and Flair installed.